FederalLab/OpenFed/README.md

 # Define optimizer (use the same optimizer in both server and client)
 optimizer = optim.SGD(net.parameters(), lr=0.1, momentum=0.9)

-# Define aggregator (actually, this is only used for server end)
+# Define aggregator (actually, this is only used for server end): FedAvg, ElasticAggregator
 aggregator = aggregate.AverageAggregator(net.parameters())

 # >>> Set optimizer and aggregator for federated learning.